• Home

 • Latest Posts

-My Twitter profileMy Google+ profileMy LinkedIn profileMy Instagram profileMy Pinterest profile
+My Twitter profileMy LinkedIn profileMy Instagram profileMy Pinterest profileMy YouTube channel

 Alisa Meredith

-I've been creating marketing strategies for years - for both B2C and B2B businesses as co-owner and chief strategist of Scalable Social Media and as a consultant for other agencies.
+I've been creating marketing strategies for years - for both B2C and B2B businesses, formerly as co-owner and chief strategist of a HubSpot partner agency, and since 2015 right here.
 I have a passion for businesses that make the world a better place in ways large and small, and the people who run those businesses are the ones I enjoy working with.
 I am slightly obsessed with Pinterest.
 Not just because it is fun, but because it works amazingly well for traffic and lead generation.
-I also enjoy running, swimming in the ocean, kayaking, and spending time with my two dogs, Pepe and Spike.
-You'll find these themes make an appearance here. 🙂

-My Twitter profileMy Google+ profileMy LinkedIn profileMy Instagram profileMy Pinterest profile
+My Twitter profileMy LinkedIn profileMy Instagram profileMy Pinterest profileMy YouTube channel

 Latest posts by Alisa Meredith (see all)